 Minuteman Scholarship-4 year.
 Enlisted Soldiers in the Army National Guard or Army Reserve can be nominated for this type of scholarship by their unit, a recruiter, Army ROTC, the Civilian Aid to the Secretary of the Army (CASA) or the Army Reserve Ambassador (ARA).

-The stipend is available to ALL contracted scholarship and non-scholarship Cadets.
+The $420 monthly stipend is awarded to ALL contracted scholarship and non-scholarship Cadets.
 The ROTC stipend is tax free and is paid up to ten months each year.

 There is a lot that goes into the scholarship process; paperwork, Army Physical Fitness Test, medical determination, Professor of Military Science assessment, eligibility requirements, etc. Applicants are assessed off of the Scholar/Athlete/Leader criteria.
 Applicants must understand that they will accrue a military service obligation of eight years after college if they accept a scholarship.

-A good starting point for those who are interested in competing for a scholarship is to determine if you want to compete for a commission in the Active Army or the Army Reserve/Army National Guard.
-There are different scholarships available for applicants who want to compete to commission in to the Army Reserve or Army National Guard.
+A good starting point for those who are interested in competing for a scholarship is to determine if you want to compete for a commission in the Regular Army, Army Reserve, or Army National Guard.

 Once we've narrowed down your path then we can focus on what is required in order to compete for that type of scholarship.
-There are additional forms required for the Army National Guard and Army Reserve Scholarships. *MEPS Physicals can be used for medical determination as long as they are current within two years and the applicant is contracted with Army ROTC before the two year date of the MEPS Physical expires.
-DA Forms 2807-1 and 2808 are required to submit.
+There are additional forms required for Army National Guard and Army Reserve Scholarships. *MEPS Physicals may be used for medical determination as long as the student is contracted with Army ROTC within one year from the date of the medical exam, and has graduated from Basic Combat Training.